AndreaLGardner/clongro/README.md

 clongro --data {PATH_TO_YOUR_BARCODE_DATA} --meta {PATH_TO_YOUR_METADATA}
 ```

 1. `--data` A csv or tsv in long format with named columns for 'barcode', 'sample', and 'percent'.
-If you have run pycashier on your targetted sequencing data, results of [`pycashier`](https://github.com/brocklab/pycashier) 'receipt' can be used directly here.
+If you have run pycashier on your targetted sequencing data, outputs from [`pycashier`](https://github.com/brocklab/pycashier) [`receipt`](https://docs.brocklab.com/pycashier/usage.html#receipt) can be used directly here.
 This can be formatted manually, but ensure that each barcode gets a unique row for each sample/timepoint.

 2. `--meta` A csv or tsv with named columns for 'sample', 'time', and 'sample_group'.
 This maps each sample to a specific experimental timepoint.
 The time column should be in hours.
 If you are only running one experiment, then sample_group can be left blank or you can give both samples the same sample_group name, e.g. 'A' in the example below